 Concentrates are starting to rule the world, with many more people making the switch.
 Dry Herbs will always have a place in the herbal community, but Concentrates are becoming more and more popular for their ability to get you higher with less and saving yourself money in the long run.
 Many long time herb users switch to concentrates and they say it’s like the first time.

-With this rise in popularity, as well as the fact that vaping concentrates is just so much healthier and cheaper in the long run, it’s genuinely no surprise that people are doing more and more dabs.
-And, of course, the vaporizer manufacturers had to get in on the craze.
 As a result, we’ve seen a huge rise in the number of concentrate vaporizers, as well as concentrate compatible accessories being released for existing models.

 We’ve got three of our highest selling vaporizers to talk about today and each one is incredibly different.
 We have a complete range of concentrate functionality here on this list and by the end I think you’ll learn a little more about what it takes to vaporize some concentrates.